-Credit for Prior Service: Credit for prior service in a tenure-track Assistant Professor position at another institution, up to a maximum of two years of the probationary clock, may be agreed upon and specified in an initial appointment letter.
+Credit for Prior Service: Credit for prior service in a tenure-track Assistant Professor position at another institution, up to a maximum of three years of the probationary clock, may be agreed upon and specified in an initial appointment letter.
+Faculty credited with three years prior service and hired with a start date between May 15th and August 16th will submit their mid-tenure review dossier per 5.8(b) within 10 working days of their start date.

-(iii) Associate Professor: The criteria for the rank of Associate Professor shall include successful completion of the probationary period (six-year tenure clock); teaching excellence (including such positive acknowledgment of the effectiveness of advising as may be available); scholarly publications, research, or other professional accomplishments of merit; and service to the department, college, university, the profession, and the community.
+(iii) Associate Professor: The criteria for the rank of Associate Professor shall include possession of the terminal degree or its equivalent (usually taken to be preparation and training comparable to the accepted doctoral program in time, continuity, professional standards and applicability to the field of specialization); successful completion of the probationary period (six-year tenure clock); teaching excellence (including such positive acknowledgment of the effectiveness of advising as may be available); scholarly publications, research, or other professional accomplishments of merit; and service to the department, college, university, the profession, and the community.

 Initial Hire at the Associate Professor Rank: As part of the hiring process, faculty candidates shall be required to submit appropriate documentation, which will be reviewed by all levels through the Dean of the Academic Unit, as outlined in the tenure and promotion review process (Article 5.9) for determination of rank and tenure.
-Recommendations from all levels shall be forwarded to the Provost and Vice President for Academic Affairs who will make the final decision to grant or deny rank and tenure as part of the application process.
+Recommendations from all levels shall be forwarded to the Provost and Vice President for Academic Affairs who will make the final